adamdecaf/akka/akka-docs/rst/java/fault-tolerance.rst

 ----------------

-The following section shows the effects of the different directives in practice, wherefor a test setup is needed.
+The following section shows the effects of the different directives in practice, where for a test setup is needed.
 First off, we need a suitable supervisor:

 .. includecode:: code/docs/actor/FaultHandlingTestBase.java
    :include: supervisor